Rishiguin/fact-checker-gpt3/README.md

 1. Make sure you have langchain installed (`pip install langchain`).

-2. Add your api key in `fact_checker.py`
+2. Add your api key in `fact_checker.py` Get it from https://platform.openai.com/account/api-keys

 Then run

 3. `python3 fact_checker.py "insert question here"`

 *Be sure to wrap your question in quotes if you're passing it as a command line argument.*

-Alternatively, you can use the provided `fact_checker.ipynb` notebook.

 ## example